Thistle, Utah: Landslide

 On April 17, a final attempt to keep the landslide from blocking the flow of the river failed.
 That day, the Utah Department of Transportation and the Rio Grande announced plans to abandon the existing transportation arteries and build new corridors.
 Both the highway and railroad would be re-routed by blasting a path scaling the north wall of Spanish Fork Canyon.
 The new arteries would pass the slide by dynamiting through Billies Mountain, also along the north canyon wall.
 Engineers estimated the dam created by the toe of the landslide would eventually reach 200 to 300 ft tall.
 The evacuation order was changed from voluntary to mandatory.
 Volunteers transported as many people and belongings as possible to the small town of Birdseye, about 5 mi south.
 Most residents were able to recover only a fraction of their belongings; some had less than two hours' notice before the water reached their house.
 Thistle's oldest resident celebrated her 90th birthday at the evacuation center in Birdseye.
 By the 18th, the waterline had reached the rooftops of the 22 previously occupied houses.
 By the 19th, an entire mountain was moving at about 2 ft per hour, and US‑6/US‑89 was buried by 50 ft of soil.

 Governor Scott Matheson requested federal aid to deal with the situation.
 After a visit to the area by the director of the Federal Emergency Management Agency, U.S. president Ronald Reagan issued the first presidential disaster area declaration for the state of Utah.
 The landslide eventually formed a dam that created a lake 3 mi long and over 200 ft deep.
 Concerned the dam could fail, the state of Utah decided to build a tunnel to re-route the flow of the river.
 The residents of downstream Spanish Fork were told to be prepared to evacuate.
 Engineers estimated that if the dam failed, they would have 30 to 45 minutes notice before the water reached the city.

 Aftermath

 Thistle was almost completely destroyed.
 Most wooden buildings were carried away in the floodwaters.
 The state installed a temporary pumping station to prevent the lake from overflowing the dam; patrol boats skimmed up the floating remains of the town to prevent the debris from blocking the pumps.
 Most remains were either naturally deposited or placed on the eastern shore of the lake.

 By autumn, the tunnels to restore the flow of the river and drain the lake were operational.
-Shortly after, debates between former residents, neighboring residents, and government agencies began on what to do with the dam created by the landslide; some wanted to make the lake permanent.
+Shortly after, debates among former residents, neighboring residents, and government agencies began on what to do with the dam created by the landslide; some wanted to make the lake permanent.
 The state engineer commissioned a study to determine if the landslide dam could be used to retain water; it recommended building a new dam upstream from the landslide, rather than attempting engineering work on the landslide dam.